“As I start a project, I always want to create a world, and the world is work.” Pierre Huyghe

 Imagination might be the act of seeing something familiar in a new way.
 It shifts the conceptual frameworks in our heads to new ways of seeing.

 I am interested in the relationship between mind and body- qualities of attention- what we think of things, how we do, the body, and its properties.

 At times, I communicate with different artistic disciplines, crossing the boundaries to neighbouring worlds.

 I am interested in combining movement with voice and language and wish to celebrate the richness of possible perspectives embodied on and off stage.

 I am curious about different disciplines that imply speciﬁc aesthetics and structures to systems.

 I prefer the experience rather than the illustrative.

-I am curious about the gap between what is and our perception to it.
+I am curious about the gap between what is and our perception.

 I ask to reach one person's eye and soul.

-I know it is interested in appearing as one thing.
+I know it wishes to appear as one thing.